panterasbook29/BHIS-Internship/dailyWorkflow.md

 - Researching for 2nd lab
 - Exploring LimaCharlie and documenting it
 - Learning how to make detection rules and search telemetry
 - Starting the lab2 setup tutorial
+- Almost finishing lab2 documentation